Chuflay

-This analogy was due to the fact that singani was a temporary replacement for the shortage of gin.
+This analogy was because singani was a temporary replacement for the gin shortage.
 The name was later Spanishized as "chuflay" by the local populations that came into contact with this drink, which gradually became an emblematic Bolivian beverage.

 It is commonly associated with the dice game called cacho.
 It is consumed in several regions of Bolivia, such as the departments of La Paz, Potosí, Oruro, Cochabamba, Chuquisaca, Santa Cruz and Tarija.